a200xeaf/nodeaa2/README.md

 - **src/**: Contains the main application source code.
 - **public/**: Static assets like icons and images.
-- **latex-document.tex**: The accompanying LaTeX document for this project.
+- **LATEXSOURCE/**: The accompanying LaTeX document for this project.
-- **survey-results/**: Folder containing raw survey data and summaries.
+- **SURVEYRESULTS/**: Folder containing raw survey data and summaries.

 ---